OttoDIY/blockly/README.md

 1. Test and report.
 Lets us know if there is something missing in the issue section.
 2. Helps us [solve current issues](https://github.com/OttoDIY/blockly/issues) or other bugs.
 3. Bring missing features from similar Blockly or Scratch alike programs, request new useful blocks.
-5. Translating to new languages or fixing current ones.
+5. Translating to new languages or spell check current ones.

 You can do this [basically by forking](https://help.github.com/en/articles/fork-a-repo), committing modifications and then a [pull requests](https://help.github.com/en/articles/about-pull-requests).
 Please explain detailed the changes and make sure they have been tested.

 Just make sure to keep consistency in the naming and make a record of the change or improvement made.

-Welcome to the Otto DIY code development team!
+Welcome to the Otto DIY development team!

 Thanks for your contribution.